 In accordance with Section 65662 of the California Government Code a Low Barrier Navigation Center is a Housing First, low-barrier, service-enriched shelter focused on moving people into permanent housing that provides temporary living facilities while case managers connect individuals experiencing homelessness to income, public benefits, health services, shelter, and housing.
 "Low Barrier" means best practices to reduce barriers to entry.
-Emergency shelters can qualify as Low Barrier Navigation Centers.
+Emergency shelters can gualify as Low Barrier Navigation Centers.
 The development of these uses must be permitted by-right in areas zoned for mixed use and nonresidential zones permitting multifamily residential uses so long as it offers services to connect people to permanent housing through a services plan that identifies services staffing; it is linked to a coordinated entry system; it complies with Chapter 6.5 of Division 8 of the Welfare and Institutions Code; and it has a system for entering information regarding client stays, demographics, income, and exit destination through the local Homeless Management Information System.
 The focus of Low Barrier Navigation Centers is to move people into permanent housing.
-The City's Zoning Code does not define Low Barrier Navigation Centers as a use, therefore, Program 8, Low Barrier Navigation Centers, will amend the zoning code to permit the development of Low Barrier Navigation Centers as a use by-right in mixed-use and non-residential zones that permit residential uses, in accordance with State law.
+Program 13, amends the City's zoning code to remove discretionary permit requirements for Emergency Shelters in at least one zone.
+The City's Zoning Code does not define Low Barrier Navigation Centers as a use, therefore,